 "Don't Call Names"

-Peter said, "Judas by transgression fell that he might go to his own place" (Acts 1:25).
+Pet6r said, "Judas by transgression fell that he might go to his own place."
+(Acts 1:25).
 Peter indicated that he had some doubt about Judas going to heaven.
 "What a terrible thing to say.
 He was judging the poor fellow."
-I read an article once that made a feeble attempt to place Judas in a better light than that that is generally cast upon him.
+I read an article once which made a feeble attempt to place Judas in a better light than that which is generally cast upon him.
 However, I doubt that even his champion hopes to meet him "over there."

 Paul said, "Demas has forsaken me, having loved this present world."
-He said Hymaneas and Alexander had made "shipwreck of the faith"; that Hymaneas and Philetus had "erred . . . teaching that the resurrection had passed already."
+He said Hymenaeus and Alexander had made "shipwreck of the faith," that Hymenaeus and Philetus had "erred . . . teaching that the resurrection had passed already."

 There are times when gospel preachers ought to be like the old dentist.
-A young dentist moved to town and put up a sign: "Teeth Extracted Without Pain."
-The old dentist put up one that read: "Teeth Extracted, Regardless of Pain."
+A young dentist moved to town, and put up a sign that read: "Teeth extracted without pain."
+The old dentist put up one that read: "Teeth extracted regardless of pain."
 Sometimes it is necessary to name the sinner as well as the sins.
 It hurts, but it should.

 Truth Magazine XIX: 12, p.
 178